✓ Personalised nutrition and exercise plan

 It helps the cells in your body grow and repair, contains enzymes to help your digestion and metabolism, helps transmit signals throughout the body, and provides structure and support for cells like muscles.

-Like most plants, avocadoes do contain protein.
+Like most plants, avocados do contain protein.

 What other nutrients do avocados contain?

-Avocados also contain dietary fibre, B vitamins, vitamin E, vitamin C, vitamin K, folate, omega-3 fatty acids, potassium, and magnesium.
+In addition to protein, avocados contain many other healthy macronutrients, vitamins, and minerals [1].
+These include monounsaturated fat as well as dietary fibre, B vitamins, vitamin E, vitamin C, vitamin K, folate, omega-3 fatty acids, potassium, and magnesium.

 Unlike many other fruits, avocados are relatively low in carbohydrates and high in healthy fats (unsaturated fats are considered healthy, while saturated fats are considered unhealthy) [6].